jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 #import "../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

+// Word rep ins. done

 // Title was checked and is fine - inshallah
 == Structural Integration of Hydrogen Tanks in the Automotive Industry <chap_1_3>

 In the previous @chap_1_2, it was observed that the automotive industry offers significant advancements in hydrogen-driven vehicles.
 Furthermore, this industry contributes a considerable amount of literature and expertise to the field.
 The previous @chap_1_2 also highlighted substantial similarities between the hydrogen-driven automotive industry and aerospace.
 Both fields desire lightweight #gls("cfrp", long:true) tanks to store, among other things, #gls("cgh2", long:true).
 Due to the value the automotive industry provides to the realization of a #gls("swith", long:true), an in-depth study shall be carried out.
-The objective of this section and study is to find publicly available work from the automotive industry that deals with externally loaded #gls("cgh2") tanks.
-The identified work needs to be investigated thoroughly to find potentially helpful insights for the experimental structural validation tests of #glspl("swith").
-More specifically, this section will address the following: First, if similar work is found, it will be explained in depth.
-Subsequently, it will be elaborated whether the found work can be leveraged for experimental structural validation tests of #glspl("swith").
+The objective of this section and study is to find publicly available research from the automotive industry that deals with externally loaded #gls("cgh2") tanks.
+The identified literature needs to be investigated thoroughly to find potentially helpful insights for the experimental structural validation tests of #glspl("swith").
+More specifically, this section will address the following: First, if similar studies are found, they will be explained in depth.
+Subsequently, it will be elaborated whether these findings can be leveraged for experimental structural validation tests of #glspl("swith").

 // -------------------------------------------------------------------------- //

 The insights obtained from @chap_1_2 can be regarded as one part of the motivation for conducting an in-depth investigation into the automotive industry to find helpful insights for experimental structural validation tests of #glspl("swith").
 Nonetheless, additional motivations shall be presented.
 First, according to the current state of knowledge, no flying cars are known to exist.
-Thus, a significant difference between the automotive industry and aviation remains: aircraft must be able to operate both on the ground and in the air at various flight altitudes, whereas the automotive industry produces road-bound vehicles.
+Thus, a crucial difference between the automotive industry and aviation remains: aircraft must be able to operate both on the ground and in the air at various flight altitudes, whereas the automotive industry produces road-bound vehicles.
 Yet, the vehicle industry is ahead of aviation in terms of incorporating new technologies @LopezVega2023 @Rizvi2023.
 This includes advancements in autonomous driving @Zhao2024 @Chib2024 @Teng2023, object recognition @Caro2023 @Liu2024a @Wang2023, and drive mode assistance @Suganthi2023 @Monk2023 @Hong2024.
 The same applies to hydrogen-powered vehicles, as indicated in @fig_9.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/2_Mobility/0_Readinesslevel.png",